Kaliumhexacyanoferrat/GenHTTP/CONTRIBUTING.md

 ## Getting Started

 To add your contributions to the GenHTTP webserver, create a fork of this repository and add your changes there.
-As soon as your work has finished, create a pull request to allow a maintainer to review and merge your changes into the master branch.
+As soon as your work has finished, create a pull request to allow a maintainer to review and merge your changes into the `main` branch.

 If you need some inspiration for your first contribution, have a look at the issues labeled